Family Violence Allegations During Parenting Cases

 Within 14 days of the parenting order being made, the court must also send a copy of the order to the following:

-- The registrar of the court which made the family violence order.
+- The registrar of the court that made the family violence order.

 This is to ensure that all relevant authorities are aware that parts of the family violence order have been overridden.